-- Bedfordwell Road has a resolution to grant planning permission, subject to Section 106 agreement, for 100 new homes.
-The scheme is now at a 'shovel ready' stage, pending a viable business case - Biddenden Close The Council exchanged contracts with the Eastbourne Community Land Trust (CLT) in February 2022 to bring forward 5 x new affordable homes for the town - The Former Magistrates Court site at the pre-planning stage, an application will be submitted in 2024 for the redevelopment of the site for 30 flats.
+- Bedfordwell Road has been granted planning permission for 100 new homes and funding secured from Homes England and the Brownfield Land Release Fund. - Biddenden Close The Council exchanged contracts with the Eastbourne Community Land Trust (CLT) in February 2022 to bring forward 5 x new affordable homes for the town

+• The Former Magistrates Court site has planning permission for the redevelopment of the site for 30 flats.